-An adult at risk is defined as:
+An adult is defined as:

-- any person aged 18 years or over - who identifies themselves as unable to take care of themselves or protect themselves against significant harm, exploitation or neglect; - or are understood to be at risk, which may be due to frailty, homelessness, mental or physical health problems, learning or physical impairments, and/or impacted by disasters or conflicts.
+- any person aged 18 years or over. - who identifies themself as unable to take care or protect themselves against significant harm, exploitation, or neglect or is understood to be at risk, which may be due to frailty, homelessness, mental or physical health problems, learning or physical impairments, and/or impacted by disasters or conflict. - It is important to consider that any adult can be at risk, and this might be a temporary or ongoing situation depending on the protective factors around them.